FlaskSimpleAuth Documentation

 For checking passwords internally, the password (salted hash) must be retrieved

-through get_user_pass(user)
+through get_user_pass(user).

 This function must be provided when the module is initialized.